KJ Tait

 What’s New in BREEAM Version 7?

-Biodiversity Net Gain (BNG): With the introduction of mandatory BNG legislation in England, BREEAM V7 will include new credits specifically designed to support biodiversity net gain.
+Biodiversity Net Gain (BNG): With the introduction of mandatory BNG legislation in England, BREEAM Version 7 will include new credits specifically designed to support biodiversity net gain.
 This ensures that developments not only mitigate their environmental impact but actively contribute to enhancing local biodiversity.

 Whole Life Carbon Assessment: BREEAM Version 7 places a stronger emphasis on whole life carbon assessment.
 This holistic approach considers both embodied and operational carbon emissions, providing a more comprehensive understanding of a building’s carbon footprint over its entire lifecycle.
 This change aligns with global efforts to achieve net-zero carbon buildings.